“Our common welfare should come first; personal recovery depends on MA unity.” Tradition One

 How to Get Involved with the R&A Subcommittee

-If there are any issue you are invested in addressing please consider joining the subcommittee to develop and work on that project!
-This sub-committee is relatively new and currently a small group of dedicated volunteers.
-The best way to help make MA a better place, to foster the change you are interested in, is to get involved in the R&A efforts.
+If there are any issue you are invested in addressing please consider joining R&A to work on that project!
+The best way to help make MA a better place and foster the change you are interested in, is to get involved in R&A’s efforts and help to “create the fellowship you crave.”
+Big Book of Alcoholics Anonymous, 4th Ed., p.
+164,

-- Sample Meeting Format Language: Crosstalk, Safety & Phone List Usage
+- Sample Meeting Format Language: Crosstalk, Safety Issues, & Phone List Usage Also available at ma12.org/meetingformats

 - What other types of resources would you like to see from the R&A subcommittee?